dhis2/design-system/principles/content-communication.md

 --- Introduction ---

-Communicating in a consistent way helps DHIS2 users understand, use and extend DHIS2.
+Communicating consistently helps DHIS2 users understand, use and extend DHIS2.
 Follow these principles, each of which is expanded below:

 - Use words that are easily understood, consistent and not unnecessarily technical.
 - Help the user to build a mental model of the DHIS2 platform and applications